 Iron infusions are conducted at Midtown Medical Clinic.

 An appointment with one of our Doctors is required prior to perform necessary blood testing and to ensure that the iron infusion is appropriate for you.
 Blood testing will help determine the dose of iron you need.
-Your Doctor will also provide a prescription for the iron solution that will be infused which can then be purchased from a pharmacy.
+Your Doctor will also provide a prescription for the iron solution that can be purchased from a pharmacy or from Midtown Medical Clinic.

 The infusion of iron itself takes approximately 15 - 20 minutes but you will be required to stay at the practice for 30 minutes following the infusion.
 In total you will be here for just over an hour.

-The out of pocket cost for the iron infusion is $200.00.
+The out of pocket cost for the iron infusion is $200.00 plus the cost of the iron solution.

 What is an IV iron infusion?